Bound for Glory (2007)

-The 2007 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on October 14, 2007 at the Arena at Gwinnett Center in the Atlanta suburb of Duluth, Georgia.
+The 2007 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on October 14, 2007, at the Arena at Gwinnett Center in the Atlanta suburb of Duluth, Georgia.
 It was the third event under the Bound for Glory chronology.
 Nine professional wrestling matches were featured on the event's card.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.
-It would later be available on Impact Plus in May 2019.
+Production

+Storylines

+Bound for Glory 2007 featured ten professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+Wrestlers were portrayed as either heels or face in the scripted events that build tension and culminate into a wrestling match or series of matches.

+At the event TNA Wrestling will crown its first ever TNA Women's Knockout Champion in a Gauntlet for the Gold match, separate from the company's previous women's title the Miss TNA Crown Championship the Knockouts title is a 100% wrestling women's championship this time, instead of a tiara that is competed for in different ways every once in a while.
+Guaranteeing that the TNA Knockouts have an official permanent Knockouts division.